Skip to searchSkip to main content

 Return Vehicle to Owner Steps

-• When vehicle has clean scan, calibrated and passes all ADAS functional test, the car can be returned to the owner.
+• When vehicle has completed a clean scan, is calibrated and passes all ADAS functional tests, the car can be returned to the owner.

 • Review ADAS Features with Owner, Document and Inform Owner ADAS Systems set to OEM Specifications